 This was a great forum that truly felt accessible.
 The professor did a great job breaking the issues down and addressing the foundational knowledge of the issue that many may have missed, while also emphasizing its complexity.
-Thanks so much for providing this opportunity for the community!Anonymous attendee (from survey), Boston
+Thanks so much for providing this opportunity for the community!From attendee survey, Boston

 As a professor and public speaker, I was so pleased to speak to your audience, 100% of whom WANT to be there, want to be informed about critical issues facing our society and our world community, and want to contribute to a meaningful discussion.Prof.
 Denis Sullivan, speaker, Syria

 Speaking before the CivicSeries is a genuine treat for an academic.
 The audience is bright, eager, inquisitive, and they ask great questions.
 There's a real dialogue.
 The CivicSeries enhances our common citizenship and is also just a lot of fun.Prof.
 Maurice Cunningham, speaker, U.S. Presidential Election Process